 What are typical intakes for vitamin K?

 Among U.S. adults, the average reported intakes of vitamin K are below the recommended intakes.
 However, Vitamin K deficiency is very rare and occurs when there is an inability to absorb the vitamin in the intestine.
-For example, vitamin K deficiency can occur after prolonged treatment with antibiotics when the bacteria in the intestinal tract is disturbed.
+Vitamin K deficiency can also occur after prolonged treatment with antibiotics which disturbs the balance between good and bad bacteria in the intestines.
 Individuals with vitamin K deficiency usually have an increased tendency to bruise or bleed.

 What foods contain vitamin K?

 Most healthy individuals can easily consume the recommended amount of Vitamin K by eating a nutrient-rich diet.
 Foods with generous amounts of vitamin K include certain dark green leafy vegetables (such as kale, collard greens, spinach, mustard greens, turnip greens and brussel sprouts) and certain vegetable oils (soybean, canola, cottonseed, and olive).
-Kale is one of the richest sources of vitamin K. One cup of cooked kale contains more than 1000 mcg of vitamin K. One cup of cooked broccoli contains about 300 mcg of Vitamin K. Click here for more information about the vitamin K content of selected foods listed according to nutrient content or listed alphabetically.
+Kale is one of the richest sources of vitamin K. One cup of cooked kale contains more than 1000 mcg of vitamin K. One cup of cooked broccoli contains about 300 mcg of Vitamin K. Click here for more information about vitamin K provided by USDA National Agricultural Library https://www.nal.usda.gov/fnic/vitamin-k